 Wash the leek and slice it into coins and scatter around the dish.
 Melt 1/2 the butter and add pour over the cauliflower, brushing to coat the cauli, leaves and leek evenly.
 Sprinkle with a good pinch of salt and pop in the oven for 20 minutes until beginning to brown.

 Meanwhile, make the sauce by adding the remaining butter to a saucepan.
 Heat until melted then add the flour.
 Stir to form a thick paste and cook for 30 seconds before adding a splash of milk.
 Stir to loosen the paste then continue to cook, add splashes of milk and stirring between to remove any lumps until you have a smooth sauce.
-Season with salt and pepper.
+Season with salt and pepper, stir in the dijon mustard.

 Grate both the Cheddar and Parmesan into a bowl and stir to combine.
 Add ¾ of the cheese to the sauce and stir, keeping the remaining cheese for the topping.